Deportivo Santaní

-Club Deportivo Santaní is a Paraguayan football club based in the city of San Estanislao, locally known as Santaní.
+Club Deportivo Santaní, sometimes simply known as Santaní, is a Paraguayan football club based in the city of San Estanislao, locally known as Santaní.
 The club was founded February 27, 2009 and plays in División Intermedia, the second division in the Paraguayan football league system.

 History

 In the 2014 Division Intermedia season, Deportivo Santaní finished in 2nd position but is tied first with Sportivo San Lorenzo, who are in 1st position, both teams having 57 points.
 They face each other in a play-off on 1 November 2014 at the Estadio Defensores del Chaco, with the winner gaining the promotion into the first division of Paraguayan Primera División in 2015.